mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Regular Expression -
 A regex is a concise string definition that enables pattern matching and parsing for strings.

+**SQL:**
+Structured Query Language -
+SQL is the language used to interact with a relational database.

 **TLD:**
 Top Level Domain -